-IQ predicts future success in life, and there are studies have shown that IQ results can be a strong predictor of his or her future life outcomes, such as academic achievement, income and health .
+IQ predicts future success in life, and there are studies that have shown that IQ results can be a strong predictor of his or her future life outcomes, such as academic achievement, income and health.

 Besides IQ, research also reveals other factors involved in determining a child’s success later in life.
 Here are two big qualities that will complement a child’s IQ.